inlets/mixctl/README.md

 The port for the from and to addresses do not need to match.

+See also:
+* `-t` - specify the dial timeout for an upstream host in the "to" field of the config file.
+* `-v` - verbose logging - set to false to turn off logs of connections established and closed.

 ## License

 This software is licensed MIT.